krsudal/NOXTURN/README.md

 * The emission sources in the energy sector are clearly identifiable and can be directly regulated through policy.
 * Targeted power plant is planning to be equipped with a digital operating system, and has consistently been listed among the top NOx-emitting facilities.

-### Project Objective
+### Project Objective & Expected Outcome

-* Predict NOx emissions without internal sensored-data using only public external data
+* Provide a low-cost and practical model using only public external data without internal sensored-data
-* Provide a low-cost, practical model for plants
+* Develop a predictive system to forecast emissions and support proactive strategy formulation
+* Digitize and preserve the expertise of veteran operators in order to solve knowledge transfer difficulty due to high turnover among younger employees
+* Serve as a pilot tool for training new employees and for on-site validation

 ---

 ### Dataset

-* **KOEN:** Generation, operating hours, flow, NOx, O₂
+* **Korea South-East Power Plant Data (KOEN)**
+  * Analyze NOx status and emission patterns
+  * Train model for NOx prediction
+  * Data Files: `Daily average ambient concentration`, `Daily average weather information`, `Daily average pollutant emissions`, `Hourly power generation records`
+  * Key Variables: `Power generation (MW)`, `Flow`, `O₂`, `Temperature`, `Humidity`, `Wind speed`, `Operating hours and idle hours`, `NOx`
+* **Korea Power Exchange Data**
+  * Estimate expected production contribution of Korea South-East Power plants compared to national electricity demand
-* **KPX:** National demand, plant-level trading volume
+  * Use plant-level electricity trading volume data to evaluate contribution to the power market
+  * Data Files: `Hourly national electricity demand`, `Plant-level electricity trading volumes`
+  * Key Variables: `Hourly nationwide demand data`, `Monthly electricity trading volume by plant`
-* **KMA:** Temperature, humidity, wind (for missing values)
+* **KMA:** `Temperature`, `humidity`, `wind` (for missing values)

 ### Workload

 1. **Project Planning and Data Collection**

+    * Project Goal & Problem Definition
-   * Problem Definition & Research on Environmental Regulations and NOx Management
+    * Research on Environmental Regulations and NOx Management
-   * Data Availability Assessment
     * Data Collection
     * Defining Data Requirements

 2. **Data Preprocessing and Exploratory Data Analysis (EDA)**